The Heritage Society

 The Fellows, Members and Affiliates of The Royal College of Surgeons of Edinburgh are rightly proud of the long history of our College, which builds on the legacy of our predecessors.
 With this in mind, the College's Council, in 2012 launched the Heritage Society, developed as a channel through which our membership and the public can support the work in three agreed priority areas: Heritage, Surgical Research and Education.

-The first project to be supported through the Heritage Society is the College's plan to develop the existing Museum and its internationally-important collections.
-This £4.2m project will transform the experience and access for our 30,000 worldwide visitors each year.
-You can find out more about this exciting project on The Lister Project page of this website or on our Museum website.
+The first project to be supported through the Heritage Society was the redevelopment of the College's Museums and its internationally-important collections.
+This £4.2m project transformed the experience and access for our 30,000 worldwide visitors each year.

 Supporting Surgical Research